 The conference for the serious writer of fiction, nonfiction and poetry.

-Carefully planned clinics, workshops and panels help you partner with key players in the publishing chain, and offer invaluable feedback on your creative work.
+Literary Writers Conference } New York City — carefully planned clinics, workshops and panels help you partner with key players in the publishing chain, and offer invaluable feedback on your creative work.
 Plus, Agent Pitch Sessions offer agent meetings for fiction and nonfiction writers, and a private consultation with editors from NYC poetry presses for poets—all included in your registration, which also comes with two vegetarian lunches and welcome coffee & bagels.

 conference included literary agents from among the agencies Aevitas Creative Management